 - Identify the sources of stress and where possible remove them or reduce their frequency or impact, eg. getting more sleep, eating better, taking on less work.

-- Learn to anticipate normal triggers to stress, start noticing them in your life, make a list, and then next time one is about to occur you can anticipate it and ready yourself with some relaxation or calming ‘self talk’.
+- Learn to anticipate normal triggers to stress, start noticing them in your life, make a list, and the next time one is about to occur you can anticipate it and ready yourself with some relaxation or calming ‘self-talk’.

 - Establish routines in your day – plan your day out ahead of time, have a set bed and waking time, eat well and regularly.